 - What does manicotti mean?

-- Manicotti translates to the shape of large tubes.
+- Translates to the shape of large tubes.
 This makes sense because the noodle is a large tube.

 Alternatives to ricotta cheese